umutbaris/mentorship/README.md

 ## Should-to-have

-- Investigate the PHP Code Standarts and apply PSR-2 in your code.
+- Investigate PHP Code Standarts and apply PSR-2 in the PHP script.